ipvm-wg/homestar/examples/websocket-relay/README.md

 ## Description

-An example application that connects to the `homestar-runtime` over a websocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs via [inlined promises][pipelines].
+An example application that connects to a **single** `homestar-runtime` node over a websocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs via [inlined promises][pipelines].
 This application demonstrates:

   * websocket notifications of [Ucan Invocation receipts][spec-receipts] sent between a UI-client and a `homestar` runner